It’s a gorgeous day to find out the different health benefits of saffron.

 14. May Help With Better Eyesight

-There have been studies that tell you that consuming saffron for 3 months has modestly improved eye functions for 100 patients who took part in this.
+There have been studies that tell you that consuming saffron for three months has modestly improved eye functions for 100 patients who took part in them.

 There’s also an animal study that showed saffron extracts helped improve vision and blood flow to the eyes.

 15. Saffron May Have Qualities That May Fight Depression